 The bedroom.
-Sanctuary, keeper of journals, sleepy heads and dream factory.
+Sanctuary, keeper of journals, sleepy heads and our dream factory.
 We rejuvenate, procreate, begin everyday here.
 A well designed bedroom has the potential to make or break a day.
 How do you stage and photograph a room capable of so much?

 Although not the big money makers for home builders, the bedroom is one of the last private rooms left in a modern house.
 With the popularity of open floor plans where the kitchen, dining room, and living are all open to each other, where can you go to read a book, or try to get that meditation thing figured out?